 The Toolkit is an online hub featuring a vetted selection of research-based resources and best practices specifically for educators, administrators, and teacher education faculty whose work supports young Multilingual Learners.
 It is the result of a collaborative effort that includes researchers, practitioners, advocacy organizations, state agencies, and philanthropic organizations from California and across the nation.

-The SEAL Program Team was honored to present NINE workshops at this year’s CABE 2022 Conference: Stand Up!
+The SEAL Program Team is excited to present NINE workshops at this year’s CABE 2022 Conference: Stand Up!
 Get Up!
 For Biliteracy and Multilingual Rights!
-The conference was held virtually from March 29 to April 2, 2022.
+The conference will be held virtually March 29 to April 2, 2022.

 - World in the Classroom: Honoring Students’ and Teachers’ Identities and Experiences